scottie1984/swagger-ui-express/README.md

 You may be also interested in:

-* [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc/blob/master/docs/GETTING-STARTED.md): Allows you to markup routes with jsdoc comments, then produces a swagger yml content dynamically, which you can then have this module consume.
-See below.
+* [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc/blob/master/docs/GETTING-STARTED.md): Allows you to markup routes with jsdoc comments.
+It then produces a full swagger yml config dynamically, which you can pass to this module to produce documentation.
+See below under the usage section for more info.
 * [swagger tools](https://github.com/swagger-api): Various tools, including swagger editor, swagger code gen etc.

 ## Usage